-A lunar eclipse is happening the morning of Wednesday January 31st!
+A super awesome lunar eclipse is happening over January 20/21st!

 If you are lucky enough to be in the prime viewing areas however, here are tips on how to photograph the lunar eclipse!